-Though expensive, the collection of elevation data in the form of lidar has an excellent benefit-cost ratio and return on investment.
+Though expensive, the collection of elevation data in the form of lidar has an excellent benefitcost ratio and return on investment.

 Table 2.
 The benefits and costs of high-resolution elevation data collected in the form of lidar.
-Dollar estimates shown are the most recent available (2014) and include costs to store and distribute.
-The cost of acquiring lidar has recently decreased, and amounts in the table are expected to have decreased.
+Dollar estimates shown are the most recent available (2014).
 The benefit and payback period estimates are highly conservative.
 (Table from Carswell, 2014)